-The second tool in the Bologna process is the diploma supplement.
-The education ministers of the Bologna countries have agreed that graduates will not only receive a diploma but also a diploma supplement (DS).
-This is an additional document issued to contextualise the diploma attained.
-Please also take note of the terminology used: 'DS' is the only correct designation, and not IDS, for instance, which is also used.
+The second tool in the Bologna Process is the Diploma Supplement.
+The education ministers of the Bologna countries have agreed that graduates will not only receive a diploma but also a Diploma Supplement (DS).
+This is an additional document issued to contextualise the diploma.

-The European Commission, the Council of Europe and UNESCO/CEPES have developed a diploma supplement template.
-According to the template, a diploma supplement is made up of eight sections, each consisting of a number of subsections.
-Although institutions may design their own diploma supplement, they must adhere to the order, formulation and corresponding numbering of the sections and subsections.
+The European Commission, the Council of Europe and UNESCO/CEPES developed a Diploma Supplement template.
+According to the template, a Diploma Supplement is made up of eight sections, each consisting of a number of subsections.
+Although institutions may design their own DS, they must adhere to the order, formulation and corresponding numbering of the sections and subsections.
 The 'fixed' order of the sections and subsections is important in making it as easy as possible for users to compare the diploma supplements of various graduates.
-The diploma supplement should be issued automatically and free of charge.
+The DS should be issued automatically and free of charge.